-Though he’s still usually portrayed as a skinny teen (or bulkier young adult), Spider-Man turned 60 years old in 2022 — though it’s not entirely clear whether his official birthday should be June 5 or sometime in August (in the Tom Holland Spider-Man movies, his ID states that his birthday is Aug.
+Though he’s still usually portrayed as a skinny teen (or bulkier young adult), Spider-Man turned 60 years old in 2022 — even if it’s not entirely clear whether his official birthday should be June 5 or sometime in August (in the Tom Holland Spider-Man movies, his ID states that his birthday is Aug.
 10).
 In the last six decades, he’s gone on to become the face of a media empire worth billions — his cinematic outings alone have raked in over $ billion worldwide as of August 2022, and he’s spawned more toys and starred in more television shows, video games, books, audiobooks and, oh yeah, comic books, then we have space to tally here.

 Spidey’s also indirectly responsible for probably millions in damage to households across the world with young children trying to emulate the hero’s exploits — but we can let that one pass for a superhero.

 Subscribe to our HistoryNet Now! newsletter for the best of the past, delivered every Monday and Thursday.

 Marvel writer Stan Lee and legendary illustrator Steve Ditko (and possibly artist Jack Kirby) created the Spider-Man character for the same reason you throw a party at a house the bank’s about to repossess: The “Amazing Fantasy” title was failing, so they decided they might as well throw an experimental one-off character into it and see what happened.